EssVisionAB/document-web-public-api/README.md

 &tags=TAG_NAME

-Filter published root folders on their category (from lookup).
+Filter published root folders on their publish category (from lookup).

 Example url included in next section.